 Hailing from Long Island, New York, Chris Ryan is a Billboard-charted composer and filmmaker with a passion for musical storytelling.
 At the awkward age of seventeen, he won a small-town mock beauty pageant by performing the Flying Theme from E.T. on piano.
 Needless to say, he's been working in film music ever since.

 Admittedly, the road to film scoring was a rather unique one for Chris.
 A collaborator at heart, his earliest aspirations were to direct.
 However, after discovering the score to the hit ABC drama 'LOST' when he was a freshman in high school, Chris quickly became fascinated by the marriage of music and picture.
-In 2009, he scored his first film from a college dorm room using a Macbook Pro and a Yamaha keyboard.
+As a film major, he scored his first short from a college dorm room using GarageBand and a Yamaha keyboard.
 Less than three years later, Chris’s journey came full circle when he collaborated with Academy Award winning composer Michael Giacchino (Up, Star Trek, Super 8) on a solo piano album of the music from LOST, serving as performer and arranger of the very themes that inspired him to pursue film composition in the first place.
-The album reached number 5 on the New Age Billboard Charts, and inspired a rather impassioned tweet from Producer Damon Lindelof: "GET READY TO CRY!!!"
+The album reached number 5 in its category on the Billboard Charts, and inspired a rather impassioned tweet from Producer Damon Lindelof: "GET READY TO CRY!!!"

-Chris currently resides in Brooklyn, New York, where frequent collaborators include "intensely funny surrealist comedy" group Gentlemen Party (TimeOutNY) and Pipeline Theatre Company, recently named one of NYC's best non-Broadway theater companies by Gothamist .
-His work on Pipeline's 'The Gray Man' alongside co-composer Mike Brun received accolades from both The New York Times and Lighting and Sound America.
-Chris's sound team has been nominated for two Golden Reel awards by the Motion Picture Sound Editors (MPSE).
+Past collaborators include "intensely funny surrealist comedy" group Gentlemen Party (TimeOutNY) and Pipeline Theatre Company, recently named one of NYC's best non-Broadway theater companies by Gothamist .
+His work on Pipeline's 'The Gray Man' alongside co-composer Mike Brun received praise from both The New York Times and Lighting and Sound America, and his sound team has been nominated for two Golden Reel awards by the Motion Picture Sound Editors (MPSE).
+After five years working in New York City, Chris recently made the jump to Los Angeles to pursue film scoring full-time.